I Will Follow You into the Dark: Usage in the media

 "I Will Follow You into the Dark" was featured on the soundtrack of the 2007 film The Invisible, a remake of the 2002 Swedish film Den Osynlige.
 In 2008 it was featured in the television series 90210, in the episode "That Which We Destroy".
 The song was featured in the sitcom Scrubs, in the season eight episode entitled "My Last Words", first broadcast in January 2009.
 The same year it was also the title of an episode of Grey's Anatomy in the fifth season, originally airing in March 2009.
 It was used in the 2011 Nikita episode "Into the Dark" (of which it was also the namesake), and was also used in the film Friends With Benefits the same year.
 An instrumental version of the song was featured in the 2011 film Crazy, Stupid, Love.
 The song was also used for the end credits of Mike Birbiglia's Netflix comedy special My Girlfriend's Boyfriend.

 The 2012 film Into the Dark, originally titled I Will Follow You Into the Dark, derives its name from the song.

 The book series, "ghostgirl", references the song in the books.

 A parody of the song, entitled "I Will Follow You into the Abyss of Death", is featured in the 2007 film Alvin and the Chipmunks.
 In the movie, protagonist Dave Seville (Jason Lee) pitches the tune to record company executive Ian Hawke (David Cross), who pans it after hearing only a few seconds, and then encourages Seville to abandon his songwriting career.

-Episode 6 of Season 3 of After Life (TV series) by Ricky Gervais featured the song.
+Episode 6 of Season 3 of After Life by Ricky Gervais features the song.

-Episode 7 of Season 1 of Tell Me Lies (TV series) featured the song.
+Episode 7 of Season 1 of Tell Me Lies features the song.